druid-io/druid-io.github.io/docs/latest/tutorials/tutorial-batch-hadoop.md

 ./hadoop fs -put /shared/wikiticker-2015-09-12-sampled.json.gz /quickstart/wikiticker-2015-09-12-sampled.json.gz
 ```

-If you encounter namenode errors when running this command, the Hadoop container may not be finished initializing.
+If you encounter namenode errors such as `mkdir: Cannot create directory /druid.
+Name node is in safe mode.` when running this command, the Hadoop container is not finished initializing.
 When this occurs, wait a couple of minutes and retry the commands.

 ## Configure Druid to use Hadoop